Principal Decomposition with Nested Submanifolds: Application to single-cell RNA sequencing data

 \section{Application to single-cell RNA sequencing data}

 In this section, we investigate the application of the proposed method to the single-cell RNA-sequencing data set reported by \citet{scRNAData}.
 This data set originates from the small intestinal epithelium of six mice.
 The processing of the samples is detailed in \citep{scRNAData}.
 In summary, the epithelium tissues undergo cell isolation, crypt isolation, cell sorting, and RNA sequencing, resulting in an expression matrix of 7,216 cells across 15,971 genes.
 The data is preprocessed by removing lowly expressed genes from individual cells and performing dimension reduction on highly expressed genes with principal component analysis following a logarithmic transformation.
+This initial PCA representation follows the preprocessing pipeline of \citet{scRNAData} and is used here as the input representation for subsequent geometric analysis, rather than as a claim that it provides a unique biological description of the data.
 The 13 significant components are then used to construct a 200-nearest-neighbour graph, which serves as the input for Infomap \citep{infomap}.
 This process clusters the cells into 15 biologically significant groups (see Table \ref{tab:Cell-count} for these groups).
-Our analysis will concentrate on the 13 significant components, using the 15 cell types as labels.
+At the same time, single-cell RNA-sequencing data are often organized not only by discrete cell classes but also by continuous developmental relationships, so our analysis will use the 13 significant components to examine how biologically meaningful structure appears across a sequence of dimensions, with the 15 cell types serving as external labels for reference rather than as the target structure itself.

 Prior to dimensionality reduction and subsequent analysis, the data undergoes further processing.
 To ensure the accurate estimation of principal directions, we initially remove outliers.
 We calculate the pairwise Euclidean distance between sample points, construct a neighbourhood network with $r = 6$, and eliminate points with fewer than 25 neighbours.
 This refinement process results in 6,528 samples remaining for further analysis.
 The distribution of these samples is summarized in the Appendix and illustrated through a two-dimensional t-distributed stochastic neighbour embedding in Figure \ref{fig:Real-tsne}(a).
 Compared to the original sample set (refer to Figure 1b in \citep{scRNAData}), this process predominantly excludes most Enteroendocrine and Tuft cells, as they are positioned farther from the majority of cells and exhibit a broader spread.
 Although the clustering of cells appears distinct, there is potential for further enhancement.